 Nonfood Compounds and Chemical Registration

 Gain greater product acceptance for your lubricants, cleaning products, water treatment chemicals and other chemical compounds.
-NSF’s registration requirements encompass key regional and global food safety program guidelines, helping ensure registered products comply with industry regulations.
+NSF’s registration requirements encompass key regional and global food safety programme guidelines, helping ensure registered products comply with industry regulations.

-NSF’s registration marks are recognized worldwide and are often the only marks accepted by food and beverage companies.
+NSF’s registration marks are recognised worldwide and are often the only marks accepted by food and beverage companies.
 Using registered products supports Hazard Analysis Critical Control Point (HACCP) plans as well as compliance to GFSI certification programs.

 Demonstrate your food-grade lubricants follow food safety schemes adopted by regulatory agencies around the world.
 An H1 registration from NSF verifies that your product is suitable to use in applications where incidental contact could occur between the lubricant and food during normal operations.